jasonad123/ja-eleven-fern/src/projects/swiftdialog-edr-alerts.md

 Through the course of my [macOS management](projects/macos-management-things/) work, I had a thought about the what a user may experience when our endpoint protection product encounters suspicious activity (threat, makes a detection, etc).
 What if there was a way to provide a "bold" response when something happens, appropriately scaled to the severity of the event, and would limit user interaction whilst remediation was going on?

-### The examples
+### The example

-To the best of my knowledge, on macOS, there is a routine for Jamf Protect, the endpoint protection product
+On macOS, Jamf Protect has an integration with DEPNotify, a notification tool that plays a similar role to SwiftDialog.

 ### The tools